NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```

 ## Step 2.3: Current Selection and Tracking Selection
-In this section, we will be setting the variables for the current selection and tracking the selected, where we will also set parameters for the stage event later on.
+In this section, you will be setting the variables for the current selection and tracking the selected, where you will also set parameters for the stage event later on.

 ```python
 ...